knitterJ/advent-of-css-2021-2022/2.eCommerceComp/explanation-progress-track/day-1-setting-up-the-background-based-on-3-svgs/readme.md

 >*`Background-size: contain` should be used to scale the background image and to make sure the entire image is visible.
 It prevents the image from being distorted or overstreched.*

-Here's the working code for someone who'd like to define svg image this way
+Here's the working code for someone who'd like to define svg image this way:

 ```
 .bg__top-right{